San Antonio Water Quality at a Glance

 Infrastructure Excellence

-- Modern Distribution System: With most infrastructure built after 1960, San Antonio has significantly fewer aging pipe issues compared to older cities, resulting in lower system water loss (currently at 12%).
+- Modern Distribution System: With most infrastructure built after 1960, San Antonio has significantly fewer aging pipe issues compared to older cities, though the system still lost 19.2 billion gallons in 2024 through various causes.

 - Smart Water Network: SAWS has deployed over 600,000 smart meters with leak detection capabilities and uses advanced analytics to predict and prevent main breaks.